 Mosca is passionate about cemetery preservation, and has not only written extensively on the subject, but has served as a cemetery tour guide.
 She is firmly convinced that, “People need a place to memorialize their loved ones and cemeteries provide that.”
 Despite news items to the contrary, Mosca believes that the traditional funeral isn’t (and shouldn’t be) going away any time soon.
 An article she wrote for The Saturday Evening Post’s Jan./Feb.
 2018 issue, titled ‘Let’s Keep the Funeral Traditional Alive’ makes a persuasive case for its importance.

-Alexandra’s recent article for Next Avenue How the Pandemic Has Changed the Way We Grieve is a follow-up to A Funeral Home Director’s View of the Pandemic, which she wrote last spring when the death toll in New York City was at its highest.
+Alexandra’s recent article for Next Avenue How the Pandemic Has Changed the Way We Grieve is a follow-up to A Funeral Home Director’s View of the Pandemic, which she wrote in the spring of 2020 when the death toll in New York City was at its highest.

 Doris V. Amen